12yoonsoo9/12yoonsoo9/README.md

  <a href="https://www.sac.or.kr/site/eng/show/show_view?SN=44243"> <i>Matisse: Life and Joy  </i> Exhibition in Seoul (2021) </a>
 </p>

-- Listening to music 🎧, Going to the cinema 🎞, etc.
+- Listening to music 🎧, Going to cinema 🎞, etc.
 - Spending times with my friends and family 🤘